proserven/project0/READme.md

 The project comprises two modules, and this is the demonstration of the first module, showing the server side of the full-stack website.

-It’s important to use port 8083 and mail deliverer as a test platform.

-This is the UML of the database schema for this project:
+The following UML represent the database schema of the project:
 ![Databse UML schema](http://gfusoa.com/images/databaseSchema.PNG)

-To use the backend, it is important to follow the procedure:
+## Testing the project using Postman.

+Postman is a tool that allows you to test the API of your application, and it is the platform that I used to test the project.

+To test the project uses port 8083; you need to create a new collection in Postman, and add the following requests:

 Registration of a user: `http://34.207.111.83:8083/users`